We are a Matthew 25 church!

 Our congregation has accepted the PC(USA)’s challenge to follow Jesus’ teachings in Matthew 25:31–46 by becoming active disciples and making a difference in our community and the world.

 As part of our Matthew 25 commitment, we pledge to embrace three areas of focus, to celebrate the ministries in which we currently engage, and to challenge ourselves to take the next step in these areas.

 WILL YOU TAKE UP THE MATTHEW 25 CHALLENGE?
 Here are some ways you can engage….

 Stony Point Center and Johnson C. Smith Theological Seminary are teaming up with the Presbyterian Mission Agency to present an online course supporting the Matthew 25 Vision.
-Space is limited, so register now for the first course - “Awakening to Structural Racism” - which begins Monday, August 10th.
-Click here to learn more or use the button below to register for Course M25 101: Awakening to Structural Racism.
+Space is limited, so register now for the second course - “Underpinnings of Systemic Poverty” - which begins Monday, September 21st.
+Use the button below to register for the course.